sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/prometheus.md

 ## Get the plugins

-To build your own workflow or integrate Sensu with existing workflows, add the Sensu Prometheus plugins with a dynamic runtime asset from Bonsai, the Sensu asset index.
+To build your own workflow or integrate Sensu with existing workflows, add the Sensu Prometheus plugins with a dynamic runtime asset from Bonsai, the Sensu asset hub.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.

 - [Sensu Prometheus Collector plugin][6]